- When Morgan left in 1996 the balance of power was tilting gently again towards Kerry.

 - ‘It was at full tilt and was almost at take-off speed,’ said Chris Formby, chief fire officer at the airport.

 - ‘They ran full tilt the second he hit the shot,’ said Watson.

 - And that's before his company was even going full tilt.

 tilt at windmills

-- Attack imaginary enemies or evils.With allusion to the story of Don Quixote tilting at windmills, believing they were giantsExample sentences
+- Attack imaginary enemies or evils: the priest was too busy healing the sick to bother with tilting at ecclesiastical windmillsWith allusion to Cervantes' story of Don Quixote tilting at windmills, believing they were giantsMore example sentences

 - Hopefully, their officers will fall into line, tackle the real issues of the GAA and stop tilting at windmills.